Leonardo-Boss/suckless-site/st.suckless.org/index.md

 * resize
 * shortcuts via config.h
 * line drawing
-(This list might be out of date due to st being a moving project.)

-See the "[goals](http://st.suckless.org/goals)" section for more details.
+See the [goals](http://st.suckless.org/goals) section for more details.

 Configuration
 -------------